 Foreign Bank and Financial Accounts and Foreign Financial Assets Reporting Requirements.
-A shareholder that owns directly or indirectly more than 50% by vote or value of the Fund, is urged and advised to consult its tax adviser regarding its filing obligations with respect to IRS Form FinCEN114, Report of Foreign Bank and Financial Accounts.
+A shareholder that owns directly or indirectly more than 50% by vote or value of the Fund, is urged to consult its tax adviser regarding its filing obligations with respect to IRS Form FinCEN114, Report of Foreign Bank and Financial Accounts.

-Also, subject to exceptions, individuals (and, to the extent provided in forthcoming future U.S. Treasury regulations, certain domestic entities) must report annually their interests in "specified foreign financial assets" on their U.S. federal income tax returns.
+Also, subject to exceptions, individuals (and, to the extent provided in forthcoming future Treasury Regulations, certain domestic entities) must report annually their interests in "specified foreign financial assets" on their U.S. federal income tax returns.
 It is currently unclear whether and under what circumstances stockholders would be required to report their indirect interests in the Fund's "specified foreign financial assets" (if any) under these new rules.

 Shareholders may be subject to substantial penalties for failure to comply with these reporting requirements.
-Shareholders are urged and advised to consult their tax advisers to determine whether these reporting requirements are applicable to them.
+Shareholders are urged to consult their tax advisers to determine whether these reporting requirements are applicable to them.

 Tax Shelter Reporting Regulations.
-Generally, under U.S. Treasury regulations, if an individual shareholder recognizes a loss of \$2 million or more or if a corporate shareholder recognizes a loss of \$10 million or more, the shareholder must file with the IRS a disclosure statement on Form 8886.
+Generally, under Treasury Regulations, if an individual shareholder recognizes a loss of \$2 million or more or if a corporate shareholder recognizes a loss of \$10 million or more, the shareholder must file with the IRS a disclosure statement on Form 8886.
 The fact that a loss is reportable under these regulations does not affect the legal determination of whether the taxpayer's treatment of the loss is proper.
-Shareholders should consult their tax advisers to determine the applicability of these regulations in light of their individual circumstances.
+Shareholders are urged to consult their tax advisers to determine the applicability of these regulations in light of their individual circumstances.